Home Compare CLH vs SFSN.SW

 Clean Harbors vs SFS Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with SFS carrying a narrow edge on profitability.
-Clean Harbors still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The structural profiles are close, with Clean Harbors carrying a narrow edge on stability.
+SFS still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CLH: Russell 1000, SFSN.SW: STOXX 600).